Love Crimes (film)

-Love Crimes is a 1992 American thriller film directed by Lizzie Borden starring Sean Young and Patrick Bergin about an assistant district attorney who tries to seduce and apprehend a psychopath.
+Love Crimes is a 1992 American erotic thriller directed by Lizzie Borden starring Sean Young and Patrick Bergin about Dana Greenway, an assistant district attorney who tries to seduce and apprehend psychopath David Hanover.
 The screenplay is by Allan Moyle and Laurie Frank, based on a story by Moyle.

 Plot

-Assistant district attorney Dana Greenway conspires with police lieutenant Maria Johnson to go after a serial sexual predator who identifies himself to his victims as "David Hanover," a distinguished photographer.
+Assistant district attorney Dana Greenway conspires with police lieutenant Maria Johnson to go after a serial sexual predator who identifies himself to his victims as David Hanover, a distinguished photographer.

 Greenway goes undercover, changing her appearance and passing herself off as a repressed schoolteacher.
 She eventually encounters Hanover, who seduces her, photographs her nude and causes Lt.
 Johnson to believe that Greenway might actually have fallen under his spell.

-Flashbacks to her troubled childhood, including abuse from a father who locked her in a closet, haunt Greenway as she attempts to come to her senses and get the better of Hanover, who clearly intends to humiliate and then kill her.
+Flashbacks to Greenway's troubled childhood, including abuse from her father Lou-Jay, who locked her in a closet, haunt her as she attempts to come to her senses and get the better of Hanover, who clearly intends to humiliate and then kill her.